 EDT and its joint-venture partners also provided construction administration services.
-EDT and its two joint-venture partners advanced the design of the partially buried 10 million gallon storage facility and associated diversion structures and pumping stations.
-Following completion of the final design, the city bid and awarded the project at a of cost approximately $40 million, which realized savings in excess of $60 Million of the original concept of 2 caverns.
+Engineering Design Technologies, Inc. (EDT) and its two joint-venture partners advanced the design of the partially buried 10 million gallon storage facility and associated diversion structures and pumping stations while also providing construction administration services for the Liddell Drive-Peachtree Creek Pumping Station.
+Following completion of the final design, the city bid and awarded the project at a of cost approximately $40 million, which realized savings in excess of $60 million from the original concept of 2 caverns.

 • A 67 MGD pump station, with a flow matching variable speed pumping system